Hanging Out in Gustavia Town St. Barth

 Driving on St. Barts

 Getting to and from your villa (or hotel) and the restaurants in Gustavia will involve driving.
-Beware that the roads are narrow, and the people here drive the way they do in France and Italy, meaning a bit aggressively.
+Beware that the roads are narrow, and the people here drive a bit aggressively, like they do in France and Italy.
 Cars wiz by you inches away.

 St Barth Villa Renters Tip

-There are few named roads here outside of the main town of Gustavia.
+There are a few named roads here outside of the main town of Gustavia.
 Interestingly, there are no real addresses – each house has a name.
-You get used to it quickly, but it’s difficult to map an address for a villa.
+You get used to it quickly, but it isn't easy to map an address for a villa.

 Therefore, be careful to recognize landmarks and driveways, as we did not pay attention on our first day and returning home at night was a bit of a challenge – all the driveways looked the same in the dark!
 Luckily the name of the villa was written on one of the mailboxes at the end of the drive and we were able to figure it out.
 This is a common occurrence with villa renters here.